 Strategic planning in education: Webster University Case Study

-As one of the most culturally comprehensive and diverse university in the world, Webster University has devised a Strategic Plan to fit its global perspective on academic excellence.
+As one of the most culturally comprehensive and diverse universities in the world, Webster University has devised a Strategic Plan to fit its global perspective on academic excellence.
 The university’s newly formulated plan embraces the institution’s global vision on an international student experience that leads to successful professional formation.

 There are four themes that Webster University proposes for the fulfillment of its Strategic Plan.
 Each of these four themes is complemented by four objectives.
 Following the Balanced Scorecard structure, the themes and objectives are grouped accordingly, into four perspectives.

 - Investment of resources;

 The Themes and their associated objectives can be found below:1.
 Theme: Global innovation through inclusive leadership:

 - Objective 1: Achieve leadership through global educational programs